Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Key Steps and Core Guidelines

 \subsection{Component Selection}

-The successful system implementation of ECoTI for HDT requires a careful selection of hardware and software components.
-In this regard, the first step is to select appropriate components to align with the specific requirements of the system.
-During the selection of these devices, special attentions have to be paid on the interface and operating environment to ensure that the system can operate seamlessly and without introducing excessive service latency.
+The successful implementation of IC-HDT-ECoTI requires a careful selection of hardware and software components.
+In this regard, the first step is to select appropriate components to align with the specific system requirements.
+Special attentions have to be paid on the interface and operating environment to ensure that the system can operate seamlessly and without introducing excessive service latency.
 To obtain accurate tactile data, advanced haptic devices, such as Geomagic Touch \cite{ref1} and tactile gloves may be utilized.
 To ensure low latency and high reliability in communication and computation (e.g., $<$ 50 ms delay and $>$ 99.999\% reliability in haptic interaction-based rehabilitation \cite{ref9}), tactile data and VT's status information can be distributed to nearest edge servers to speed up processing.
-In order to provide an immersive QoE, the scene rendering can be accomplished using the unreal engine in Unity, while VR glasses (e.g., Pico4) can be adopted to attain an immersive feeling.
+In order to provide an immersive QoE, the scene rendering can be accomplished using the unreal engine in Unity/UE, while VR glasses (e.g., Pico4) can be adopted to attain an immersive feeling.
 Finally, to guarantee the real-time transmission of tactile tasks and feedbacks, the time-sensitive networking (TSN) protocol \cite{ref13} may be employed as an alternative to the traditional Ethernet for further enhancing the performance.